-Mike received his Bachelor of Business Administration from the University of Tennessee and attended the Graduate School of Credit and Financial Management at Stanford University.
-Mike and his wife Renee have two daughters and live in Manhattan Beach.
-Mike is interested in furthering the mission of Girl Scouting.
+Michael received his Bachelor of Business Administration from the University of Tennessee and attended the Graduate School of Credit and Financial Management at Stanford University.
+Michael and his wife Renee have two daughters and live in Manhattan Beach.
+Michael is interested in furthering the mission of Girl Scouting.

 Janis Penton is Senior Vice President and Senior Counsel for Union Bank supporting the institutional services and trust groups.
 She has been a public finance attorney for more than 25 years in private practice and in-house with financial institutions.

 Janis is a member of the American Bar Association’s Business Law Section and has chaired various subcommittees, task forces and working groups.
 She has also served as an adjunct faculty member at Loyola Law School and USC and is a frequent speaker at bar association meetings.
 She received her undergraduate degree from UCLA and her MBA and JD degrees from USC where she was a member of the law review.
 Following law school, she clerked on the U.S. Court of Appeals for the Ninth Circuit.

 She grew up in the San Fernando Valley and was a Girl Scout through junior high school.
 She and her husband Wayne Kartin, a management consultant, currently live in Studio City with their daughter, who is a Girl Scout.